<

 Rome Odunze, Chicago Bears (65.2% rostered, 17.4% started)

 It's been three weeks since Odunze posted a season-high 11 targets and 23.4 fantasy points against the Colts in Week 3.
 Since then, he's managed just 11 targets and 17 fantasy points combined.
 So, what's gone wrong?
-Odunze has run the third-most routes on the team, behind DJ Moore and Keenan Allen, over the last three weeks.
+Odunze has run the third-most routes on the team, behind DJ Moore and Keenan Allen, over the past three weeks.
 However, the gap between the three isn't significant.
 Williams has been spreading the ball around evenly and has averaged just 27 pass attempts in that span.
-Odunze is worth holding onto, especially in deeper leagues, and can be considered as a flex option.
+Odunze is worth holding on to, especially in deeper leagues, and can be considered as a flex option.
 Just keep in mind he has boom-or-bust potential, given the nature of the Bears' offense.

 Ladd McConkey, Los Angeles Chargers (70.9% rostered, 16.2% started)

 In Sunday's game against the Broncos, he recorded a season-high eight targets.
-However, he only managed to put up 8.3 fantasy points, despite leading the Chargers in routes run.
+However, he managed to put up only 8.3 fantasy points despite leading the Chargers in routes run.
 McConkey remains a solid flex option in deeper formats.
 Looking ahead to Week 7, he faces a Cardinals defense that just allowed 19.9 fantasy points to Packers wide receiver Romeo Doubs.

 Xavier Worthy, Kansas City Chiefs (88.6% rostered, 4.7% started)

-JuJu Smith-Schuster has emerged as the Chiefs' top wide receiver back in Week 5 as the team adjusted to life without Rashee Rice.
+JuJu Smith-Schuster emerged as the Chiefs' top wide receiver back in Week 5 as the team adjusted to life without Rashee Rice.
 He finished with eight targets and 20 fantasy points against the Saints.
 Meanwhile, Worthy had six targets and 11.8 fantasy points, thanks to a rushing touchdown.
-It's encouraging to see that the WR group is limited to Worthy, Smith-Schuster, and Justin Watson.
+It's encouraging to see that the WR group is limited to Worthy, Smith-Schuster and Justin Watson.
 They all played on a similar number of snaps and ran a comparable number of routes.
 Worthy remains a viable flex option in Week 7 against the 49ers once the Chiefs return from their Week 6 bye.
 However, if Kansas City trades for Davante Adams, it could hurt Worthy's fantasy value.
 That said, it would be surprising for the Raiders to trade the veteran receiver to a divisional rival.

-Keon Coleman, Buffalo Bills (52.9% rostered, 7.7% started)
+Keon Coleman, Buffalo Bills (52.6% rostered, 8.2% started)

 Others to watch